 If only one or two ribs are affected, a neonate will often recover with appropriate nursing care.
+Your veterinarian may be able to help with stabilization of the fractured ribs.
 In severe cases, where multiple ribs are involved, the animal should be euthanized.

 Watch for cases of mis-mothering.
 Also, look for signs of aggression between dams or lambs/kids or where lambs/kids have been trampled during fighting.
+Review your delivery procedures.